raspberrypi/documentation/troubleshooting/notworking.md

 Your Pi is not getting enough power, or it's just broken.
 All Raspberry Pis are tested before they leave the factory, but it is possible that it got broken somehow before you plugged it in.

-**Raspberry Pi Zero:** there's two micro USB connectors on this board - make sure you plug the power into the one on the left labelled `PWR`.
+**Raspberry Pi Zero:** there's two micro USB connectors on this model - make sure you plug the power into the one on the left labelled `PWR`.

 ### I see irregular blinks